Sumo Training Session

 Children must be 11+

 (Morning practice begins around 8am and ends around 10am, or even 11am, depending on the day.
 The session that begins at 9am allows for a satisfying length of observation.
-However, if you would like to watch an extended session and are comfortable sitting for 2+ hours, please select the session that begins at 8am)
+However, if you would like to watch an extended session for 2+ hours, please select the session that begins at 8am)

 Tokyo: December-February, April-June, August-October